 On May 13, 2011, the IASB issued IFRS 13, Fair Value Measurement.
 IFRS 13 provides a single source of guidance on how to measure fair value where its use is already required or permitted by other IFRS and enhances disclosure requirements for information about fair value measurements.
 The future accounting policy changes are effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company is currently assessing the impact of this change.
+The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early.